github/rubocop-github/README.md

     - config/default.yml
 ```

-By default, `rubocop-performance` and `rubocop-rake` rules are enforced, because it's assumed that every project cares about these two sets.
+By default, `rubocop-performance` and `rubocop-rake` rules are enforced, because it's assumed that every Ruby project cares about these two sets.
+Why?
+Well, everyone should care about performance, and every project uses Rake (and Bundler) as de facto tools.

-This gem also has `rubocop-minitest` and `rubocop-rails` as dependencies, so you can simply add those in when you care about them:
+This gem also has `rubocop-minitest` and `rubocop-rails` as dependencies, so you can simply add those in for whichever project needs them:

 ```yaml
 inherit_gem: